life0fun/elascast/README.md

 ## Percolate query

-ES percolate query applies term query to match keyword on not_analyzed field because document is submitted to percolate query before it got indexed into ES.
-As a result, we need to match exactly filter names.
+ES percolate queries are normal queries in which keyword is used to match against not_analyzed field.
+This is because document is submitted to percolate query before the doc is actually got indexed into ES.
+As a result, we need to match exactly the entire keyword, or we use wildcard queries, or use Fuzzy and Fuzzy like queries.

-document percolation returns a map with :matches key contains a list of matching query-name.
+Document percolation returns a map with :matches key contains a list of matching query-name.

 We should encode client information into query name so we can directly know which client we should push the doc directly to after percolation match.

+## Example

+When user registers queries to percolator, we use wildcard query to match against the address field by adding wildcard to the begining and the end of the keyword.
+This is very coarse-grained solution.
+More refined solution will be using regexp query, or Fuzzy query and Fuzzy like query to filter the address field.

 ## Configuration

 ## Usage

+First, create mapping
   lein run create-index

+Second, register queries
+  lein run register query-name keyword

-  lein run insert-doc
+Finally, submit doc to percolate lein run submit-doc ./data/events.txt

 ## Demo

+We have example docs under data/events.txt.
+Each doc consists of 3 lines, the first is the author of doc, the second is doc text, and the 3rd line is the addresses that the author want the document to be pushed to.

+When user registers query with keyword "coder", both docs matches under  east:coder:lucene and pacific:coder:elastic addresses.

+when registering with "pacific:coder", only the document with pacific:coder:elastic address matches.

+This showes how we controll the addressing in a great flexibility as well as in a highly fine-granularity level.